nens/threedi-docs/source/test_build/_sources/i_editing_schematisations.rst.txt

                              invert level) and the label shows the invert level for the start point (s:)

                              and end point (e:)  of the pipe.
-Calculation type             The `’calculation type’ <https://docs.3di.lizard.net/b_1dtypes.html#types-of-1d-elements-calculation-types>`_ style is a categorised styling that depicts the way 3Di
+Calculation type             The `’calculation type’ <calculation_types>` style is a categorized styling that depicts the way 3Di

                              calculated the interaction between a pipe and the 2D computation domain.
 Drawing direction            The ‘drawing direction’ styling depicts the drawing direction of the pipe,